View into the Imaging Hangar, © Christian Ziegler, Max Planck Institute for Animal Behavior

 March 2023

 Locusts in naturally occurring swarms have recently been shown to form mating aggregations called ‘leks' in which reproductive males form groups that are visited by females for mating.
-The experiment by Greg A. Sword in progress is testing whether this aggregation behaviour can be replicated and studied in a large experimental area.
+The experiment by Greg A. Sword tested whether this aggregation behaviour can be replicated and studied in a large experimental area.

 November 2022

-In November 2022 Luke Costello, Mark Bugden, and Vishwanath Varma were running a pilot experiment on locust swarms.
-Normally locusts are studied in the lab in small groups of up to 200 animals in small arenas despite swarming in groups of millions of individuals in the wild.
-Here they were looking to explore the role that scale plays in observed behavior of locust swarms in lab settings by increasing the size of the arena and number of individuals.
-In the current experiment they were using roughly 2000 locusts in a 2m diameter arena with the goal of scaling up to roughly 10000 locusts in a 5m diameter arena.
+In November 2022 Luke Costello, Mark Bugden, and Vishwanath Varma ran a pilot experiment on locust swarms.
+Normally, locusts are studied in the lab in small groups of up to 200 animals in small arenas, despite swarming in groups of millions of individuals in the wild.
+Here they were looking to explore the role that scale plays in observed behaviour of locust swarms in lab settings by increasing the size of the arena and number of individuals.
+In the current experiment they used roughly 2000 locusts in a 2m diameter arena.

 September-October 2022